Red list laundrette: how to avoid hotel quarantine legally and responsibly

 With only very limited access to exercise – typically being allowed to walk around the car park for 20 minutes – hotel quarantine is often found to be an onerous, not to mention expensive, experience.

-Fortunately it is easy, legal and responsible to avoid hotel quarantine by spending 10 full days away from the red list location, “laundering” your status.
+Fortunately it is easy, legal and responsible to avoid hotel quarantine by spending 10 full days away from the red-list location, “laundering” your status.

 This is how it works.